We promote sustainable communities where sufficient and appropriate housing is well integrated with the wider community infrastructure.

-RTPI & CIH have now made their responses to the DCLG Consultation on the Renegotiation of S106 Planning Obligations: RTPI response; CIH response.
+RTPI & CIH made their responses to the DCLG Consultation on the Renegotiation of S106 Planning Obligations: RTPI response; CIH response.

 Northern Ireland is consulting on its first Housing Strategy: Facing the Future.